cordcallahan/Latin102Callahan/Quiz2.md

 5-Nessus gave Deianira a vial of blood, which Hercules was poisoned by.
 1. quo
 2. Blood, masculine, singular
-3. Dative, indicating the recipient of an action
+3. Ablative, object of possession.

 6-In Egypt, Hercules killed the priest Brusiris, who regularly sacrificed foreigners.
 1. qui